-- 1. On the Autonomous Identity UI, click the Administration icon. - 2.
-Click a specific csv file.
-The data files appear below on the page. - 3.
+- 1. On the Autonomous Identity UI, click the Administration icon > Data Sources. - 2.
+Click the specific data source file to map. - 3.
 Click Applications to set up its attribute mappings. - a.
 Click Discover Schema to view the current attributes in the schema, and then click Save. - b.
 Click Edit mapping to set up attribute mappings.
 On the Choose an attribute menu, select the corresponding attribute to map to the required attributes.
 Repeat for each attribute. - c.
-Click Save.

-- 4. Click Assignments and repeat the previous steps. - 5.
+Click Save. - 4.
+Click Assignments and repeat the previous steps. - 5.
 Click Entitlements and repeat the previous steps. - 6.
 Click Identities and repeat the previous steps. - 7.
-Repeat the procedures for each data source file.
+Repeat the procedures for each data source file that you want to map. - ▼ See it in action